Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Selection of a Balloon:

-The ER REBOA (Prytime Medical, New Braunfels, TX) is the only REBOA device covered by this CPG, as that it is the product chosen for use by the DoD.
-This is wire-free and fluoroscopy free and smaller caliber than previously used balloons, allowing fewer steps for insertion and a smaller introducer sheath (7 Fr).
-It also has arterial pressure monitoring capability.
+The two products covered by this CPG are the ER REBOA-PLUS and the pREBOA-PRO™ (Prytime Medical, Boerne, TX) catheters.
+ER-REBOA-PLUS™ is a complete occlusion balloon and the pREBOA-PRO™ is a partial occlusion balloon.
+These are currently the products chosen by the DoD.
+These catheters are wire-free and fluoroscopy free and smaller caliber than previously used balloons, allowing fewer steps for insertion and a smaller introducer sheath (7 Fr).
+They also have above balloon arterial pressure monitoring capability.

 Balloon Preparation:

-The a-line should be flushed with saline.
+The a-line port of the catheter should be flushed with saline.
 The balloon will now pass easily into the peel-away sheath.

 Balloon Positioning:

-For Zone I occlusion, the catheter should be inserted 46 cm (or measured with the balloon from the midsternum, or the P-tip from the sternal notch to the femoral access catheter).
-For Zone III occlusion, the catheter should be inserted 28 cm (or the balloon measured at the umbilicus or the P-tip measured from the xiphoid process to the femoral access catheter).
+For Zone 1 occlusion, the catheter should be inserted to Zone 1 markers (between 45 - 49 cm, or measured with the balloon from the midsternum, or the P-tip from the sternal notch to the femoral access catheter).
+For Zone 3 occlusion, the catheter should be inserted to Zone 3 markers (between 26 - 29 cm, or the balloon measured at the umbilicus or the P-tip measured from the xiphoid process to the femoral access catheter).
 Distances are noted on the catheter shaft.

 STEP 3: Inflation of the Balloon, Securing of the Apparatus, and Monitoring